PillarsPartnershipsSupplier Sustainable Development

 Supplier on-site audits

 To examine our suppliers’ situation on-site, we developed a standard audit questionnaire that contains topics related to quality management.
-Among these, sustainability topics such as internal Code of Conducts (CoCs), the dormakaba SCoC, and labor, health and safety, and environmental standards are checked.
+It includes checks on, sustainability topics such as internal Code of Conduct (CoC), the dormakaba Supplier Code of Conduct, labor, health and safety, and environmental standards.
 Auditors are asked to check documentation on-site related to:

 As on-site audits require immense effort and cost, we have introduced a risk assessment process that takes into account the potential risk of specific locations, products, and performance.
 This risk assessment results in a score ranking, indicating the frequency of auditing required for the relevant supplier.

-We have procedures and process flows in place for auditing rules and corrective action plans in terms of the sustainability performance of suppliers.
-Since FY 2020/21, we have been integrating a sustainable development clause into contracts for new suppliers and for existing suppliers in the course of contract renewals.
-The so-called Sustainability Supplementary Agreement establishes and describes the suppliers’ obligation to participate in and pay for off-site assessments and/or on-site audits, and to commit to and implement an improvement plan if performance is below our defined benchmarks.
+We have procedures and process flows in place for auditing and corrective action plans in terms of the sustainability performance of suppliers.
+We integrate a sustainable development clause into contracts for new suppliers and for existing suppliers when it is time for contract renewals.
+Our sustainability contractual clause establishes and describes the suppliers’ obligation to participate in and pay for off-site assessments and/or on-site audits, and to commit to and implement an improvement plan if performance is below our defined benchmarks.

 In addition, at the beginning of the supplier relationship, the supplier is presented with the dormakaba SCoC for signature.
 Suppliers refusing to sign the SCoC or who do not have their own of equal quality are blocked.